cnsuhao/div2/android/README.md

-An attempt to create radio buttons in a MxN grid instead of just in a row or col. The purpose was to use in a D&D alignment selection, but the case seemed general enough to abstract I attempted to make sure the widget was fully themeable via android's XML styling.
+An attempt to create radio buttons in a MxN grid instead of just in a row or col. The purpose was to use in a D&D alignment selection, but the case seemed general enough to abstract I attempted to make sure the widget was customizable via android's XML styling.
 As it is, I found the code almost completely commented out so it probably was abandoned halfway through debugging or migrated to a different project.